Last Updated on May 30, 2023 by smiling-coffee-snob

 How to brew with the Miir Pourigami

 Since you need to use a coarser grind size, the 4: 6 method that I introduced in my Hario V60 guide works the best.
-The Pourigami is actually very similar to the Kasuya edition of the V60 that I mentioned in my V60 guide.
+The Pourigami is actually very similar to the Kasuya edition of the V60 that I also mentioned in my V60 guide.

 The 4: 6 method lets you alter the balance of sweetness and acidity by adjusting the number of pours you use.
 For a more detailed explanation, be sure to check what I wrote for the V60.

-This is basic recipe is meant to emphasize the sweetness of the coffee and can work surprisingly well.
-It’s challenging without a scale, but you can estimate if necessary.
+This is a basic recipe is meant to emphasize the sweetness of the coffee and can work surprisingly well.
+It’s challenging without a scale, but you can estimate the weight if necessary.
 Basically, you want to divide it into 5 pours.
 The first is the smallest, the second is the biggest and the last three are equal.
 I recommend you practice a little at home before you travel with it, so you’re technique easy to repeat.